 Specifically, in professional settings, it can be easy to feel that it is your job to carry yourself in a way that gets you noticed.
 While this is not entirely untrue, do not allow yourself to confuse confidence and arrogance.
 In many regards, it is the person who stays positive without ego that gets noticed.

-Not to mention that failing to align with whomever you decided to attempt to run parallel to is something that makes you feel anxiety and like you are constantly struggling.
+Not to mention that failing to align with whomever you decided to attempt to run parallel to is something that makes you feel anxious are constantly struggling.
 Not having the ability to make you feel that you are settled in your position and with your own emotions can cause undue stress and a sense of worthlessness because in your mind, you will never measure up.

 Instead, decide to run your own race and believe that you are worthy of accomplishing great things for yourself.
 It may take you longer than someone else and you may take a different direction but it is your journey and when you begin to remain in your own lane, you no longer feel unworthy of finishing your own race.